Yeuyo/MagiminsCalculator/README.md

 <p align="center">
   <img src="Images/Picture2.png" width="350" title="hover text">
 </p>
-A - Select the ingredients that you already unlocked in the game.
+A - Select the ingredients that you already unlocked in the game.<br/>
-B - Choose the number of ingredients you want to use for brewing.
+B - Choose the number of ingredients you want to use for brewing.<br/>
-C - Choose the maximum number of magimins that you want for the brew (mostly because of cauldron limit).
+C - Choose the maximum number of magimins that you want for the brew (mostly because of cauldron limit).<br/>
-D - Select the potion to brew.
+D - Select the potion to brew.<br/>
-E - Select whether you want to limit the ingredients to be puchasable in a day (so it won't use rare ingredients too many times).
+E - Select whether you want to limit the ingredients to be puchasable in a day (so it won't use rare ingredients too many times).<br/>
 F - The suggested brew.

 Note: It currently only compute for perfect brew (doesn't use magimins that are not involved in the potion) and disregard potion traits.